mehaktiwana/projects/README.md

 3. **YouTube Analytics & Ranking**:
    - Conducted analytics on YouTube data to understand video performance and ranking factors.

-4. **Chatbot using LangChain GPT-2 Model**:
-   - Implemented a chatbot using the LangChain GPT-2 model for natural language processing tasks.

 ## SQL Projects:
 1. **Music Store Data Analysis**: